 Stewardship Week helps to remind us all of the power each person has to conserve natural resources and improve the world.
 When everyone works together with their local conservation district, that power continuously grows.

 The National Association of Conservation District has a Stewardship and Education Committee that developed a five-year rotation for stewardship topics – water, soil, habitat, forestry, and a topic of interest – and determines the theme each year.
-The 2020 Poster Contest and Stewardship Week theme is “Where would we BEE without Pollinators?”
+The 2023 Poster Contest and Stewardship Week theme is “One Water"

 For more information or to have us visit your school throughout the year please contact Meleiah Tyus via email at email@example.com